siberianfox/g2wiki/g2core-REST-Examples.md

   {"fv":0.99,"fb":100.12,"fbs":"100.12-14-g375c-dirty","fbc":"settings_makeblock.h","hp":3,"hv":0,"id":"0084-7bd6-29c6-8ce","msg":"SYSTEM READY"}

 ```
 ## Machine
 The machine REST endpoint is used to query machine state and to query and set machine parameters in the [machine resource](g2core-REST-Resources#machine-resource).
 It is intended for JSON commands that execute synchronously, as most queries and configuration settings do.

-The API can handle single values, JSON objects, or composite JSON documents consisting of multiple values and/or objects.
+- The API can handle single values, JSON objects, or composite JSON documents consisting of multiple values and/or objects.
 It will accept as arguments pretty much anything supported in the [configuration for the board's firmware version](Configuring-Version-0.99).
 Examples are provided for some common cases.

+- The machine resource can be called [with](#get-machine) or [without](#get-machinekey) a URI resource path.

-In addition, the `nodes_only` query parameter may be set to return only nodes, no leaves.
+- In addition, the `nodes_only` query parameter may be set to return only nodes, no leaves.
 This is useful for resource discovery.

 _Note: To send Gcode or to invoke long-running JSON commands that require asynchronous handling see [operation](#operations)._